-What Is Cost Per Hire?
+What Is Cost Per Hire (CPH)?

 Cost per hire (CPH) is the cost incurred to bring a new employee on board.
 CPH includes recruitment costs, equipment costs, administrative costs, onboarding costs and various benefits.
 The cost per hire can vary considerably based on the company’s size, seniority of the position, efficiency/strength of in-house capabilities and the use of different recruitment channels.